pysal/momepy/docs/contributing.rst

 momepy transparent.

-If you decide to contribute to the codebase, ensure that you are using an up-to-date `master` branch.
+If you decide to contribute to the codebase, ensure that you are using an up-to-date `main` branch.
 The latest development version will always be there, including the documentation (powered by `sphinx`_).